bradford415/python-project-template/README.md

 ## Makefile

 ## Linting and Formatting
-This project, for the most part, follows the (Google Python Style Guide)[https://google.github.io/styleguide/pyguide.html].
+This project, for the most part, follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 A few exceptions are made such as line `max-line-length=120` in `pylintrc`

 Below are a list of linters and formatters that are used in this project.